The User Experience Model CUBI.

 - Motivations: Once the user needs are identified, it’s important to understand the motivations.
 This could be a wide range of intrinsic or extrinsic rewards or motivators, implemented with cues, design triggers, or other techniques.

 - Behavior’s: After the motivations are identified, user research can identify potential changes.
-With enough motivation and behavior change there is a greater likelihood of developing new habits and loyalty to a product and brand.
+With enough motivation and behaviour change, there is a greater likelihood of developing new habits and loyalty to a product and brand.

 #3.
 The User Experience Model – Business Goals